aahsnr-configs/nix-dots/modules/home/emacs/prompt.md

 instructions on how to use inheritance with direnv and .envrc using `use flake`

 Then update the existing markdown file with any changes.

+My emacs configuration is stored in ahsanur041@proton.me

+[without longer thinking] I basically queried with 2 prompts.
+Write 2 separate markdown files distinguishing so I can tell which prompt resulted in what response in the markdown.
+I know version 11 of the markdown output is the response from the 2nd prompt.
+Write another markdown file that contains the final form of the response from the 1st prompt.
+Furthermore the version 11 of the markdown output of the 2nd prompt is not properly formatted.
+There are errors in this markdown output.
+Make sure both the markdown output are well-formatted and are labelled 1st-prompt-markdown-output and 2nd-prompt-markdown-output.

+[without longer thinking] Study my newly attached emacs configuration and determined what this green color comes from.
+Help me debug this.
+This green color should not come from the doom themes package or the theming setup in my emacs configuration

+[with longer thinking] Without using external emacs modeline package, modify the built-in emacs modeline with external emacs packages (not modeline package like doom-modeline, telephone-line) to have features, functionalities and aesthetics that mimic the modeline configuration from popular neovim distributions like nvchad and astronvim.
+The modeline configuration must also make use of nerd icons.
+It must also have quality-of-life features for use in emacs that are commonly found in emacs packages such doom-modeline.
+Furthermore the modeline's theming must match the color palette of the catppuccin mocha theme